Wayfarers Chapel: Closure and disassembly

 In February 2024, the chapel's leadership announced "the closure of Wayfarers Chapel and its surrounding property due to the accelerated land movement in our local area".
 The closure resulted in the cancellation of 175 events scheduled for the following eight months.
 By April 2024, panes of glass in the chapel had broken, the foundation suffered significant damage, and walkways around the site were cracked and jagged.
 Officials said that they will not be able to restore the chapel on their property and are considering relocation.
 In May, the decision was made to begin to carefully deconstruct the structure in order to preserve as much of the original materials as possible, in collaboration with historic preservation experts and the National Park Service.

 By September 2024, the chapel had been fully dismantled.
 Thousands of parts were meticulously documented and stored at a covered location near the chapel on stable ground.
 The only parts which could not be fully saved were the panes of glass which had already sustained damage; samples of them were preserved to support the creation of appropriate duplicates in the future.
-It was still unclear where and when the chapel would be rebuilt and how $20 to $30 million would be raised towards the anticipated cost of reassembling the chapel.
+It was still unclear where and when the chapel would be rebuilt and how an estimated $20–30 million for the chapel's reconstruction would be raised.